chorman0773/stories/src/shrai-rheal/book-1/chapter-1.md

 Richard complies, and the automated message stops repeating, He spoke into the PA, "Cancel All Stations Secure, Situation All Clear.
 Repeat, Cancel Stations Secure, All Clear.
 All stations, resume normal operations."

-"Reactor to Control" I heared the voice of Mike coming through the intercom.
+"Reactor to Control" I heard the voice of Mike coming through the intercom.

 "Situation, Mike," I called out, "What the hell happened."